 Helping our communities is a responsibility we don’t take lightly.
 When you’re part of a community, you look out for it.
 It’s the Kiwi way, and we’re a Kiwi company.
 Besides, without community, we simply wouldn’t be here.

 So, what does community look like in action?

 Doing good in our hoods

-Through our flagship community programme, Good in the Hood, we've given away in excess of $8 million to thousands of local charities and organisations doing great things in their local neighbourhoods, right across Aotearoa New Zealand.
+Through our community mahi, such as Good in the Hood, we've given away in excess of $10 million to local charities and organisations doing great things in their local neighbourhoods, right across Aotearoa New Zealand.

 We know, now more than ever, that local community groups are in need and that's why we'll be once again running Good in the Hood soon, so if you are, or know, a community group who could benefit, keep your eyes peeled for more information.

 We've got your back

 In line with our Z values and the diversity of our Z whānau, we want to be able to provide a safe work environment for all Kiwis, no matter who they are or where they come from.
 Creating better workspaces, where no one feels isolated or excluded.

 A recent health and safety survey showed that 62% of our service station staff feel like verbal abuse (including racial, religious, or sexual references) on site is treated seriously "to a great extent” by Z and their Retailers, and 22% “to a moderate extent.”

 While this is fantastic news, as it shows most retailers are doing an amazing job in this space, it still shows there is 16% (the equivalent of hundreds of people) who do not feel this support.
 As such, we believe we can do better.